Trismegiste/videodrome/README.md

 ## Internals
 Each command use the same pattern for atomic conversion of one (or many) media file into one (or many) other media file.
 It's loosely based of a Chain of Responsibilities design pattern.
-You can easily use the atomic component to create another movie builder.
+You can easily re-use the atomic component to create another movie builder.
+The only thing you need to care is the metadata needed for the FileJob subclass (such as width, height, duration...).
+Don't panic, if a metadata is missing, it raises a JobException.

 This app is very strict and ensure no files are missing or lost in the process.
 2 classes (MediaList and MediaFile) implement a
 Composite Design Pattern (with only one level of children).
 It's easier to manipulate a set of files or one single file.
+To explore this app, start wth the 2 interfaces 'JobInterface' (and its implementation FileJob) and 'Media' (and its 2 implementations MediaList and MediaFile).

+## Todo
+Calling external software uses the Process component from Symfony.
+Since those softwares could change, it can brake this CLI.
+I think a more abstract creation of process is needed.
+Perhaps an Abstract Factory design pattern with an injected external config could do the job...